liemily333/calculator/README.md

 This a front end application uses ReactJS with the useReducer hook to manage state.
 All styling is written in CSS.
 This application is responsive in any device.

-To run the app, in the terminal run: "npm start"

 As a User...
 I want to execute basic arithemtic functions